fschiefenhoevel/cropmbtiles/README.md

 # cropmbtiles
 a bash script that uses gdal and sqlite3 to crop a raster mbtiles file using a polygon shapefile.
+Original zoom levels are kept.

 ## Background
 You have an mbtiles file and want to crop a region and possibly even want to reduce the maximum zoom level or increase compression in order to save diskspace.
 Using GDAL Raster Extraction (within QGIS for example) gives you only the original's (one) maximum zoom level and loses all the existing lower zoom levels which might actually be cleverly designed when it comes to their level of detail.